matheusportela/matheusportela.github.io/_posts/2024-04-08-double-entry-bookkeeping-as-a-directed-graph.md

 Sweet!

 A fundamental principle of double-entry bookkeeping is that the total amount of money in the system remains the same after each transaction.
-A particular account can increase or decrease its balance over time but the sum of _all_ balances must remain constant.
+A particular account can increase or decrease its balance over time, but the sum of _all_ balances must remain constant.
 Nothing is lost, nothing is created, everything is _transacted_.
 It is a closed system.

 > **Definition 6: Double-Entry Ledger**
 >